Azure high-performance computing for health and life sciences

 Proteomics scientists use Azure to do the heavy lifting of sharing peptide data.Watch now

 Improve the efficiency of drug development process with power and scale for computationally intensive stochastic modeling and simulation workloads, such as population pharmacokinetic and pharmacokinetic-pharmacodynamic modeling.

-Gain deeper insights from all of your medical data with big data analytics and machine learning capabilities from Azure.
+Gain deeper insights from all of your medical imaging data with big data analytics and machine learning capabilities from Azure.

 Powerful infrastructure as a service (IaaS) for health and life sciences

-- Encapsulate your processes and run containers to elastically provision additional compute capacity for your genomics applications with Azure Kubernetes Service (AKS).
+- Encapsulate your processes and run containers to elastically provision additional compute capacity for your genomics analysis applications with Azure Kubernetes Service (AKS).